TuragaLab/connectome_reordering/README.md

 python script.py <run_idx>

-## **Usage**
-The optimization uses gradient-based optimization to maximize the feedforward edge weight.
-Here's a high-level overview of the process:

 ## **Optimization Details**
 Neuron Representation: Each neuron is assigned a scalar position, initialized randomly.
 Loss Function: The loss function is the negative feedforward edge weight, penalizing backward edges